 These organizations typically focus on environmental issues, social and child welfare, economic development, health, housing, rural development, nutrition, cultural heritage, and animal welfare.

-IES Abroad Delhi organizes multiple field study trips that complement our courses, and contribute to a general knowledge of Indian culture and society.
-The Cities of Delhi course includes structured classroom teaching and six specially designed field study trips.
-Required field study trips for class are included in the program fee.
+IES Abroad Delhi organizes multiple course-related excursions trips that complement our courses, and contribute to a general knowledge of Indian culture and society.
+The Cities of Delhi course includes structured classroom teaching and six specially designed course-related excursions.
+Required trips for class are included in the program fee.

 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Delhi, it will feel like home.